 Shoprite came to Nigeria in Dec 2005 when Naira was about N127 to a dollar; the South African Rand was about 7 rand to a dollar then.
 Today, one dollar buys you N380 or 15 rand.
 So, over that period, Naira has lost 200% of its value to the dollar, keeping dollar value constant.
-The rand has lost 114% of its own dollar.
+The rand has lost 114% of its own value.
 But the lost value on Rand is not a big problem since Shoprite reports its financials in Rand, being a South African firm.
 The biggest problem is not the N380 of today but the fact that Nigeria does not have the fundamentals to strengthen Naira in the short term.
 For a retailer in a tight margin business, it cannot command price control to overcome the currency deterioration, and create any value for investors!
 Personally, I model that Naira will hit N502 by May 2023.
 If that happens, a foreign retailer might be wasting time here!

 This may be an overly simplistic analysis of the situation.
 It is hard to imagine that earnings for a single quarter over a 15-year investment period is responsible for the exit of Shoprite.
 And while exchange rate exposure is a key factor in any business operation, smart businesses often find ways to ameliorate its effect.
 For instance, they could have hedged this risk by exporting local produce with their earnings to receive payment abroad in a foreign currency (eg dollar).